West Elm

 Standard Case Construction

-The case panels, drawer interiors, and structural elements use the same MDF and manufactured board construction as the rest of the West Elm case goods line.
+The case panels, drawer interiors, and structural elements use the same solid and engineered wood construction as the rest of the West Elm case goods line.
 Drawer slides are metal runners; soft-close availability varies by specific configuration and should be verified at time of purchase.
 The drawer construction quality is consistent with the Mid-Century and Wright dressers.
 Six drawers provide adequate storage for a primary bedroom dresser; the interior dimensions are slightly reduced compared to flat-face alternatives due to the rounded front geometry.

 Assembly and Warranty